 - No long waiting period for your child to be tested and our reports are not done on the "assembly line".

 We have a very high success rate because, we provide both assessment and educational services, attend school meetings, as well comming up with practical recommendations for the learning or behavior issues.
-We continue to work with family until school success is achieved.
-In most instances our evaluations are provided at no cost to the parent.
+We continue to work with the school and family until school success is achieved.

 Our evaluations can address: